riboviz/riboviz/docs/user/run-on-eddie.md

 This will output the standard output from `prep_riboviz.py` to a file, `riboviz_vignette.o[Your-Job-ID]`, in the current working directory, and errors to a foile, `riboviz_vigette.e[Your-Job-ID]`.

-The contents of `riboviz_vignette.o[Your-Job-ID]` should be the same as the standard output of [Run a "vignette" of the RiboViz workflow in an interactive node](#run-a-vignette-of-the-RiboViz-workflow).
+The contents of `riboviz_vignette.o[Your-Job-ID]` should be the same as the standard output of [Run a "vignette" of the RiboViz workflow in an interactive node](#run-a-vignette-of-the-RiboViz-workflow) above.

-### Monitoring Jobs
+### Monitoring jobs

 Active jobs (i.e. pending or running) can be monitored with the `qstat` command